 Have you ever put much thought into the male honey bee?
 We hear so much about the queen and worker bees, but what about their important male counterpart?
 The drone is a fascinating creature from his birth to mating to death.
+The last two - mating and death - are often very close in time, as we will see.

 Drones are the larger bees hanging around hives.
 They live there during the spring and summer but regularly leave to find Drone Congregation Areas (DCAs), in the hope of being part of a mating flight.